DylanAgius/LengMorph/README.md

 https://github.com/DylanAgius/LengMorph.git

-Once unpacked, navigate to the LengMorph folder and use the following command:
+Once unpacked, navigate to the PyLengMorph folder and use the following command:

 `pip install .`